You can create courtesy postings on your website with a combination of a custom status and a custom report. Continue reading to find out how!

 Now that your custom status is set up, create a custom entities animals in custody report as shown below.
 For more details on running custom reports, see How do I run custom reports?

 Now that your custom report is built and saved, you can generate the custom iframe code.
 To do this, go to the "My Saved Reports" tab, select the white down arrow on the right-hand side in the green "Run Report" button, then select "Generate Embeddable Snippet.
 This will generate a pop-up window.
 Make sure to select 'Always run this report as today' in the date range field.

-This will update daily and populate with the animals in the status selected in the report.
+Once you have the iframe code snippet embedded in your website, it will update daily and populate with the animals in the status selected in the report.

-You'll want to use the service intake and outcome types for any courtesy posting animals so that you don't get charged for them as adoptions.
+- Use the service intake and outcome types for any courtesy posting animals so that you don't get charged for them as adoptions.

-You can configure service in subtypes specifically for courtesy postings not to count in your reporting numbers, just make sure you have 'In Custody' and 'On Site' set to Yes.
+- Configure service in subtypes specifically for courtesy postings not to count in your reporting numbers, just make sure you have 'In Custody' and 'On Site' set to Yes.
 See this article for more information on setting up service subtypes.

 You can also have people submit an image with their Owner Surrender application if you'd like.
 You would link a Google Form to your Owner Surrender Application that allows for the photo upload.
 GSuite accounts are free for nonprofits and will allow you to have people submit their images through the google form, which will be saved into the Google Drive in the account associated with the Google Form.
 You can find more information on Google for Nonprofits here and the ability to have people submit images through Google Forms here.